Lauren E. Kohut

 While most of my research focuses on a 350-year period of warfare, climate instability, and political transformation in the South American highland Andes known as the Late Intermediate Period (1100 – 1450 CE), I explore these themes in a variety of times and places.

-The Proyecto Arqueológico de Lugar, Plantas, y Animales de los Collaguas Antiguos (ALPACA) investigates the prehistoric farming practices of the Collaguas of the Colca Valley (Arequipa, Peru) to understand how wealth and inequality are generated under conditions of crisis.
+Investigating farming systems of the Collaguas of the Colca Valley (Arequipa, Peru) to understand how wealth and inequality are generated under conditions of crisis.

 Using spatial analysis to model human-scale perception and mobility to understand how dynamic human-landscape interactions shape social, political and economic interaction at multiple scales.